 The ACTC CIP plans, programs and allocates public funding for transportation improvements.
 The goals of this regional plan are to strategically fund a wide range of transportation improvements and services that facilitate safe, efficient and accessible travel for all types of transportation in all areas of Alameda County.

 A portion of these funds are funneled directly to individual agencies in the County, while the remaining funds are administered via grants on a project-by-project application basis.
-The City of Oakland has had success in receiving these grant awards, allowing for development of the numerous transportation projects currently underway.
+The City of Oakland has successfully received grant awards, allowing for development of the transportation projects below that are currently underway.
 These projects were selected by Alameda County based on their potential to maximize capital investments toward critical transportation infrastructure and program operation needs that are essential for improving and maintaining the County’s transportation system.

 Explore the following project descriptions and links to learn more about individual projects funded by grants from the Alameda County CIP: